← Back to research

 OpenAI Realtime API

-OpenAI Realtime API is the leading speech-to-speech API enabling low-latency, production-ready voice agents with native interruption handling, MCP support, and SIP telephony.
+OpenAI Realtime API is the leading speech-to-speech API enabling low-latency, production-ready voice agents with native interruption handling, MCP support, SIP telephony, and the GPT-5-class GPT-Realtime-2 model.

 Key takeaways